mach3builders/laravel-privatelabel/README.md

 # Add private label functionality to mach3laravel applications

-This is a package made for the laravel start of mach3builders, the package assumes the laravel-starter template has been used to create the project.
+This is a package made for the laravel-starter, the package assumes the laravel-starter template has been used to create the project.

 ## Installation